MALossov/zenblock/README.md

 ### 💪 Powerful Blocking
 - 🚫 One-click generation of Tampermonkey scripts to block your "time black holes"
-- 🔒 Try to open site → Instantly redirected to "Sage Mode" page
+- 🔒 Try to open site �?Instantly redirected to "Sage Mode" page
 - 🧘 Heal your dopamine addiction with Stoic philosophy quotes

 ### 📊 Data Visualization